Claudelands: Features of Claudelands

 Claudelands is home to the Claudelands Showgrounds - original site of major agricultural shows and events in Hamilton, and a trotting and dog racing track.
 Since passing into council ownership, a large part of it (including the race track) has been converted into a large open park.
 The upgraded Claudelands Arena was opened in 2011.
 The Claudelands Event Centre hosted a mayoral debate in 2019.

 Claudelands is also home of one of Hamilton's oldest and most notable association football clubs, Claudelands Rovers.

 Claudelands railway station

 Claudelands had a railway station from 1884 to 1991.
 The station was between Brooklyn Rd and Claudelands Rd, 1.23 km east of the old Hamilton station (1879-1969) and 3.94 km west of Ruakura (1/10/1884-1/1/1967).

-In 2020 double tracking and potentially reopening the station for events, were put forward as a COVID-19 recovery scheme, as part of a $150m scheme to relay tracks to Cambridge.
+In 2020 double tracking, and potentially reopening the station for events, were put forward as part of a $150m scheme to relay tracks to Cambridge.
+The scheme was proposed as part of efforts to help the area recover from the economic impacts of the COVID-19 pandemic.